-Net Nanny is one of the cheapest internet filter programs we tested, but still includes the most important protection tools to block dangerous content online.
+Net Nanny is one of the cheapest internet filter programs we tested, but it still includes the most important protection tools to block dangerous content online.

-There are 18 filter categories to help you quickly restrict access to websites about pornography, drugs and alcohol, suicide and gore.
+There are 18 filter categories to help you quickly restrict access to websites about pornography, drugs and alcohol, suicide, and gore.
 The program sends an email alert if your child enables a proxy or privacy server to hide their internet searches.

 One of the most unique features of Net Nanny is the profanity blocker that masks swear words on websites so your child can’t see or read them.
 It also prevents children from typing these words into search fields and chat messages.
 You can set it to change the funny words or symbols as they’re typed, or the program can completely erase the word.
-Net Nanny sends a notice through the parent reports when profanity was typed or blocked from being seen.
+Net Nanny sends a notice through the parent reports when profanity is typed or blocked from being seen.

 Net Nanny includes time controls to block kids from the internet when they should be asleep, at school, doing homework or chores.
-Because you can set up an account for each child, older children can be given longer time limits for school projects, online games or streaming videos.
-The biggest drawback of Net Nanny is that some important tools, such as social media monitoring, chat message capturing and text notifications for parents, require you to purchase a separate program that works alongside the Net Nanny internet filter program.
+Because you can set up an account for each child, older children can be given longer time limits for school projects, online games, or streaming videos.
+The biggest drawback of Net Nanny is that some important tools, such as social media monitoring, chat message capturing, and text notifications for parents, require you to purchase a separate program that works alongside the Net Nanny internet filter program.